South Africa national rugby union team: Springboks vs All Blacks

 The Springboks' main rivals are the New Zealand national rugby union team, known as the All Blacks.
 The two nations have a long history of competing against each other, with matches dating back over a century, and as such, the rivalry has become a defining feature of both nations' rugby cultures.
 The only side the Springboks have a losing record to is the All Blacks with all other teams being over a 50 percent winning record.

 The two teams are often considered to be the two most successful teams in international rugby union, and as such, a game between South Africa and New Zealand is usually a highly anticipated event in the rugby world.

+South Africas largest losing margin was the 2017 test match at North Harbour Stadium where the Springboks lost to the All Blacks 57-0.

 Kapa o Pango haka

 The Kapa o Pango haka debuted in 2005, with South Africa being the first team to face it before a match in Dunedin, New Zealand.
 This choice was deliberate, reflecting the deep rivalry between the All Blacks and the Springboks.

 The next year on 2 September 2006 in a game in Rustenburg, the Springboks became the first team of only four to beat the All Blacks in a match that had the "Kapa o Pango" performed prematch with a final score of 21–20.

 The biggest losing margin to the All Blacks for a test with the "Kapa o Pango" haka is 28 points which occurred in a test against South Africa at Twickenham Stadium on 25 August 2023, the final score being 35–7.

 In tests starting with "Kapa o Pango", the Springboks have emerged victorious against the All Blacks on seven occasions, more than any other rugby team.